geoffrey-young/3D-Printing/models/voron/enderwire/README.md

 other than auto z, my other goal was to use as many of the original e3v2 parts as I could, in order to keep conversion costs as low as possible.

-the result is `ernie` - a bowden-based stealthburner switchwire using the original e3v2 extruder, creality 4.2.2 board, and whatever other parts I could salvage from the parent e3v2.
+the result is `ernie vs.428` - a bowden-based stealthburner switchwire using the original e3v2 extruder, creality 4.2.2 board, and whatever other parts I could salvage from the parent e3v2.

 I'll add some more details as I think of them...